Speech Sound Disorders

 A speech-language pathologist (SLP) is the professional that evaluates people with speech and language difficulties.
 The SLP listens to the person and may use a formal articulation test to record sound errors.
 An oral mechanism examination is also done to determine whether the muscles of the mouth are working correctly.
 The SLP may recommend speech treatment if the sound is not correct or if it is not a feature of a dialect or accent.
 The SLP often also evaluates language development to determine overall communication functioning.

 What treatments are available for people with speech sound disorders?

-SLPs provide treatment to improve articulation of individual sounds or reduce errors in production of sound patterns.
+SLPs provide treatment to improve the articulation of individual sounds or reduce errors in the production of sound patterns.
 Articulation treatment may involve demonstrating how to produce the sound correctly, learning to recognize which sounds are correct and incorrect, and practicing sounds in different words.
 Phonological process treatment may involve teaching the rules of speech to individuals to help them say words correctly.

 How common are speech sound disorders?